-Back in December 2017 I presented at Tech17 and published a blog outlining a number of options for loading Excel data into APEX applications (see Options For Loading Excel Data Into APEX Applications).
+In December 2017 I presented at Tech17 and published a blog outlining several options for loading Excel data into APEX applications (see Options For Loading Excel Data Into APEX Applications).

 One of the findings from my investigation was that there were limited options for loading vanilla Excel files automatically into the Oracle database.
 Most solutions require pre-converting to CSV format, or manual intervention.

 With the release of Application Express 19.1, Oracle has introduced and tweaked some wizards that upload file data and introduced a new API, APEX_DATA_PARSER, that simplifies loading Excel data into APEX and the database.